jspauley/terminal-profile/README.md

 As a result, the prompt must now be edited in the **zsh** profile when using default settings.
 While it's possible to still use **bash** in Terminal, it hasn't been updated in many years.

 The best place to modify your prompt is in the `.zshrc` file.
-You can edit this with nano using the following command: `nano ~/.zshrc`
+You can edit this with **nano** using the following command: `nano ~/.zshrc`.
+If there is no `PROMPT` line, you can add one at the beginning of the file.

 Using different prompt expansions, you can fully customize Terminal.
 The default prompt is `PROMPT="%n@%m %1~ %# "`